neil-ca/algorithms-ds/README.md

   * Dictionary: Unordered bags of key-values pairs
   * Data frames: Two-dimensional structures to store two dimensional data

+#### Big O notation
+Is a mathematical notation that describes the limiting behavior of a function and we can classify algorithms according to how their run time or space requirements grow as the input size grows.

 #### The time complexity of lists
 The time complexity of various functions of a list can be summarized as follows using the Big O notation: